 A traditional Valentine's Day celebration typically includes flowers, chocolate, and a meal at a romantic restaurant.
 But why not do something more creative with your love instead?

 Check out some fresh ideas for interesting, alternative, and non-traditional Valentine's Day dates if you're living in or visiting the Minneapolis/St. Paul area.

-February 15: pack hot chocolate, or just warm your hands over the scorching hot molds at Franconia Sculpture Park's Valentine's Day Iron Pour.
-Several Minnesota sculptors will be pouring molten metal in what could legitimately be called the hottest event this Valentine's Day.
+Pack hot chocolate, or just warm your hands over the scorching hot molds at Franconia Sculpture Park's Valentine's Day Iron Pour.
+Several Minnesota sculptors will be pouring molten metal in what could legitimately be called the hottest event for Valentine's Day.
 Franconia Sculpture Park is about an hour north of the Twin Cities.

 Hitting the slopes can certainly be romantic -- though ski pants are not especially attractive, you can help your date up when they fall over, and if you are feeling especially full of love, share a smooch (or a few) in the chair lifts.
 There is usually plenty of snow during this time of year, and if it's not too cold, conditions are great.

 For the most romantic experience, book a cabin at Lutsen Mountains in Northern Minnesota -- the North Shore is always a good romantic getaway.